memfault/interrupt/_drafts/firmware-update-architecture.md

      __builtin_unreachable();
 }
 ```

+If no image is found, the loader should go into DFU mode and waits for a new image to
+be transferred.

 > Note: The `VTOR` register is available on the Cortex-M0+,M3,M4,M7, but not on
 > the older M0.
 Unfortunately this makes building a bootloader much more